TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.parser.rst

 --------------

-Message object structures can be created in one of two ways: they can be created from whole cloth by creating an :class:`~email.message.EmailMessage` object, adding headers using the dictionary interface, and adding payload(s) using :meth:`~email.message.EmailMessage.set_content` and related methods, or they can be created by parsing a serialized representation of the email
+Message object structures can be created in one of two ways: they can be created kutoka whole cloth by creating an :class:`~email.message.EmailMessage` object, adding headers using the dictionary interface, and adding payload(s) using :meth:`~email.message.EmailMessage.set_content` and related methods, or they can be created by parsing a serialized representation of the email